mkavana/docs/_posts/05-workflow/2020-06-05-id-process.md

 ## Topic 1: How an ID review is initiated {#topic1}

-A content author initiates a review by sending an email to the reviewer to request a review.
+A content author initiates a review by sending an email to the reviewer to request an ID review.
 The author's email provides the following details:

-- **Module number**: The module number that the file for review belongs to.
+- **Module number**: The module number that the file(s) for review belong(s) to.
-- **File name(s)**: The name of the file(s) to be reviewed.
+- **File name**: The name of the file(s) to be reviewed.
-- **Task type**: The type of review required (i.e. instructional design review, technical review, copy edit, etc.).
+- **Task type**: The type of review required (i.e. instructional design review).

+The file for review should be on the master branch of the project's GitHub (remote) repo.

 ## Topic 2: Steps required to conduct an ID review {#topic2}